 In the screen Tools menu, click on Control Panel and select the USB Expert Console option.
-For a PC-based device or panel such as T1, T2, T3 or Titan Mobile, run USB Expert Console from the start menu.
+For a PC-based panel such as Titan Mobile, T1 or T2, run USB Expert Console from the start menu.

 2. You should see a list of the panels on the console in the left hand Connected Panels window (the list will vary depending on the console type).